Workshops and Learning

 Where applicable, please specify your preferred time and date when registering your interest in any of our activities.
 Please allow 10 days for an initial response.

-Training programme – March to May 2025
+Training programme – August, September and October 2025

 To book a place, please email support@richmondcarers.org